nils-mathieu/piscine-rust/STORY.md

 "Kevin?"
 Cedric did not know how to respond.
 "The hell are you doing here?"

-Cedric was sure of it: one knew what he longed for.
+He was sure of it: no one knew what he longed for.
 He had not talked about it to anyone, and certainly not to Kevin.
-Ced' was suspicious, the precense of someone like Kevin was bad omen.
+Ced' was suspicious, the presence of someone like Kevin was bad omen.

-"I knew you were up to no good!" yelled Kevin, proud of having found the runaway.
+"I knew you were up to no good!"
+Kevin yelled, proud of having found the runaway.

-"You know nothing about me." retorted Cedric.
+"You know nothing about me," Cedric retorted.
 "It's the only way!"

 Kevin had heard the rumors too.
 Cedric was sure of it.
-It wasn't really a legend, nor a myth, but something that somehow some people knew about within the academy.
+It wasn't really a legend, nor was it a myth, but something that somehow some people knew about within the academy.
 Not really a secret, but not very well known. *Someone* was developping something, banned from the academy deep within the forset.
 At least the rumor told so!

 "You don't even know if it's true!"